+Ivan Viola

-Ivan Viola and Meister E. Gröller
+Meister Eduard Gröller

-Institute of Computer Graphics and Algorithms, Vienna University of Technology, Austria {viola | meister}@cg.tuwien.ac.at
+Institute of Computer Graphics and Algorithms, Vienna University of Technology, Austria

-Figure 1: Examples of smart visibility visualizations: cut-away view visualization of complex dynamical systems [LMG97] (a), volumetric splitting [IDSC04] (b), browsing in the features through leafer deformation [MTB03] (c), and cutaway views visualization of peripheral arteries [SvC^04] (d).
+Figure 1: Examples of smart visibility visualizations: cut-away view visualization of complex dynamical systems [17] (a), volumetric splitting [14] (b), browsing in the features through leafer deformation [18] (c), and cutaway views visualization of peripheral arteries [23] (d).

 In this part of the tutorial we first discuss expressive visualization techniques that provide maximal visual information through dynamic change in visual representation.
 Such techniques originate from technical illustration and are called cut-away views or ghosted views.
 We discuss basic principles and techniques for automatic generation of cut-away and ghosted visualizations.
 One approach is importance-driven feature enhancement, where the visibility of a particular feature is determined according to assigned importance information.
 The most appropriate level of abstraction is specified automatically to unveil the most important information.
 Additionally we show the applicability of cut-away views on particular visualization examples.
+Another approach is context-preserving illustrative volume rendering, which maps transparency to the strength of specular highlights.
+This allows to see inside the volume in the areas of highlights.
+The human perception can easily complete the shape of partially transparent parts and therefore additional information can be shown there.
+Next we discuss a system for direct volume manipulation (such as 3D painting) in combination with cut-away views.
+Here manipulation metaphores inspired by traditional illustration are discussed.
+An important aspect for readily understandable visualization is labeling the data with annotations.
+The combination of automatic label placement with visualized data is presented and new labeling metaphors from the field of information visualization are discussed.

 The second category of smart visibility techniques are based on modification of the spatial arrangement of structures.
 Such techniques are closely related to exploded views, often used for assembly instructions.
 We discuss visualization techniques that separate context information to unveil the inner focus information by splitting the context into parts and moving them apart.
 Another visualization technique enables browsing within the data by applying deformations like leafing, peeling, or spreading.
-In the case of time-varying data we present another visualization technique which is related to exploded views and is denoted as fanning in time.
+In the case of timevarying data we present another visualization technique which is related to exploded views and is denoted as fanning in time.